-Behind all of this lie enormous societal endeavors: According to the OECD 2016, Israel's investment in research and development was, for the first time, the highest worldwide totaling 4.94% of GDP.
+Behind all of this lie enormous societal endeavors: According to the OECD 2018, Israel's investment in research and development was, againthe highest worldwide totaling 4.94% of GDP.
 Only civil research is taken into account.
-According to the Global Competitiveness Report 2017/18, Israel continues to be one of the most competitive economies and has improved significantly by eight places compared to the previous year, finishing 16th.
-For the innovation indicator, the country ranks seventh.
+According to the Global Competitiveness Report 2019, Israel continues to be one of the most competitive economies again finishing 20th.
+For the innovation indicators, the country ranks 15th.
 The strength of Israel's innovation environment allows innovations to be implemented in enterprises exceptionally quickly.
 Despite the corona pandemic, 2021 was a bumper year for the high-tech sector.

 There are relatively many high-tech start-ups in Israel.
 About 3,000, mostly smaller, research and development-intensive businesses are active in the country, of which more than one-third are IT companies.
 Communications technology, biotechnology, medical technology, and solar energy are the main industrial research and development activity areas.
 Extensive government funding, specifically by the Ministry of Economy, is the decisive factor in Israeli high-tech companies’ success.